qualityshepherd/brine/assets/posts/southern_coast.md

 ### WHAT IS THIS?

 The Southern Coast is a system neutral, regional setting designed for sandbox exploration and adventure.
-Details are intentionally vague in order to accommodate YOUR campaign.
+Details are intentionally vague in order to accommodate a campaign.
 It is intended to be serviceable as-is while providing just enough flavor to spark imagination.
 GMs are encouraged to add or ignore content to suit their table.

 ### HOOKS